chiqors/FlatOGP/README.md

 Crafted by HMR Team

-Join our discord group, whether you want play with us in halo pc games : https://discord.me/hmrserver
+Join our discord group, whether you want talk with us or play with us in halo pc games : https://discord.me/hmrserver

 -----------------------